 What do People Think About Them?

 “Very light in weight, and nice-looking too.
 Probably the best pair of athletic shoes that I’ve ever tried.
-I use mine for CrossFit, but they’re ideal for all kind of sports and activities.”
+I use mine for CrossFit, but they’re ideal for all kinds of sports and activities.”

 “Not a lot of arch support, but enough for me.
 You can also remove the insole and put your own in there if you want a bit more.
 Overall, an excellent choice and better than most other barefoot shoes that I’ve tried.”